2000 Major League Baseball postseason: (AL3) New York Yankees vs. (NL4) New York Mets

 This was the first all-New York World Series since 1956, and the first to feature two teams from the same state and same metropolitan area since 1989.
-The Yankees defeated the Mets in five games to complete a World Series three-peat.
+The Yankees defeated the Mets in five games to complete a World Series three-peat, winning their 26th championship.

 Game 1 was a long extra-innings contest that was won by the Yankees as José Vizcaíno drove in the winning run with an RBI single in the bottom of the twelfth.
 In Game 2, minor controversy occurred when a pitch from Roger Clemens shattered Mike Piazza's bat.
 The ball went foul, but a sharp edge of the bat came towards Clemens.
 He came off the mound and threw the bat towards the baseline, almost hitting the running Piazza.
 Piazza appeared baffled by Clemens' actions.
 After the game, Clemens would say he did not see Piazza running and threw the bat because he was pumped up with nervous energy and initially charged the incoming broken bat, believing it to be the ball.
 The Yankees won Game 2 by one run as Mariano Rivera stopped a last-minute rally by the Mets in the top of the ninth to go up 2–0 in the series.
 When the series shifted to Queens for Game 3, the Yankees lead 2-1 after five, but the Mets put up three unanswered runs, thanks to an RBI from Benny Agbayani and a sacrifice fly by Bubba Trammell to win and avoid a sweep.
+The Mets’ Game 3 victory ended a fourteen-game winning streak in World Series play for the Yankees dating back to Game 3 of the 1996 World Series.
 In Game 4, the Yankees jumped out to the lead first thanks to a Derek Jeter leadoff home run, and despite the Mets cutting their lead to one, would hold on to take a 3–1 series lead.
-Game 5 remained tied at two going into the top of the ninth, when a single from Luis Sojo scored Scott Brosius and Jorge Posada that put the Yankees ahead for good, and Rivera earned his second save in the bottom of the inning as the Yankees closed out the Mets to complete a three-peat.
+Game 5 remained tied at two going into the top of the ninth, until a single from Luis Sojo scored Scott Brosius and Jorge Posada, which put the Yankees ahead for good, and Rivera earned his second save in the bottom of the inning as the Yankees closed out the Mets to complete a three-peat.
 Game 5 was the last World Series game ever played at Shea Stadium.